-Every small business owners knows that the hardest part is just getting started.
+Every small business owner knows that the hardest part is just getting started.
 By following the principles of MVP, instead of waiting and polishing your business to perfection, you should get your product on the market as soon as possible.
-That means sending your product out to consumers and requesting feedback even if it’s just a prototype.
+That means sending your product out to consumers and requesting feedback, even if it’s just a prototype.

-For example, if you design websites for a living and spent an entire month tweaking a single website to perfection just to receive client feedback that forces you to start the project over entirely, you could’ve just sent the client an MVP version of the website.
-Your MVP would have fulfilled the client’s main requirements without any additional features, and you would have spent the rest of the month incorporating their feedback and refining the website until you delivered what they actually wanted.
+For example, imagine you design websites for a living and spend an entire month tweaking a single site to perfection, only to receive client feedback that forces you to start the project over entirely.
+You could’ve just sent the client an MVP version of the website.
+Your MVP would have fulfilled the client’s main requirements without any additional features, and you would have spent the rest of the month incorporating their feedback and refining the site until you delivered what they actually wanted.
 The goal here is getting the work done and learning through the process how to make your work better, instead of waiting on “perfect,” only to fall behind.

 7. Get things on paper

 Ever had a conversation with an employee or a client, only to find out they meant something totally different than what they actually said?
-In project management, a paper trail is your greatest asset.
-Follow-up on verbal conversations with an email of clear takeaways and deliverables.
+While you’re improving your project management skills, one way to level up is to incorporate a paper trail.
+Follow up on verbal conversations with an email of clear takeaways and deliverables.
 If you decide to change the order of tasks or put a new employee on a different assignment, write it down.
 In fact, you might encourage all of your employees to write things down after meetings and share notes.
 What was communicated clearly?
 What was ambiguous?
 Who communicated with the client last, and what did they say?

 8. Examine your current productivity